narraraveendrababu82/algorithm/README.md

 * Does not work well on large datasets.
 * Does not preserve the relative order of items with equal keys which means it is not stable.

-Frequently Asked Questions on Selection Sort
+FAQs related to Selection Sort

 Q1.
 Is Selection Sort Algorithm stable?